nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 .. currentmodule:: nilearn.datasets

-Regions used to extract the signal can be defined by a "hard" parcellation.
-For instance, the :mod:`nilearn.datasets` has functions to download atlases forming reference parcellation, e.g., :func:`fetch_atlas_craddock_2012`, :func:`fetch_atlas_harvard_oxford`, :func:`fetch_atlas_yeo_2011`.
+Regions used to extract the signal can be defined by a "hard" :term:`parcellation`.
+For instance, the :mod:`nilearn.datasets` has functions to download atlases forming reference :term:`parcellation`, e.g., :func:`fetch_atlas_craddock_2012`, :func:`fetch_atlas_harvard_oxford`, :func:`fetch_atlas_yeo_2011`.

-For instance to retrieve the Harvard-Oxford cortical parcellation, sampled at 2mm, and with a threshold of a probability of 0.25::
+For instance to retrieve the Harvard-Oxford cortical :term:`parcellation`, sampled at 2mm, and with a threshold of a probability of 0.25::

   from nilearn import datasets